aaron-grau/curic/react/projects/pokedex/pokedex_ii.md

 `PokemonDetail` component.
 To see this in action check out the [live demo][live-demo].

-In order to pass `PokemonIndexItem` a reference to the router we will wrap the component with `react-router`'s `withRouter` function. `withRouter` is referred to as a **Higher Order Component** (HOC).
-Much like our container components, it serves to pass down information (namely the `router`) through props.

 * Import `Link` to your `PokemonIndexItem` like so:

   ```js